 How to visit by boat

 Departing from either Port Allen in the south or Hanalei Bay up north, many companies offer boat tours of the Nāpali Coast, ranging from simple catamaran cruising and snorkeling to zodiac adventure itineraries.
-We recommend choosing a company that upholds high cultural and environmental standards, such as Holo Holo Charters and Blue Dolphin Charters.
+We recommend choosing a company that upholds high cultural and environmental standards, such as Holo Holo Charters:

 If you prefer to explore under your own power, consider renting a kayak or jumping on a kayak tour with an experienced operator like Nāpali Kayak.
-Kayak tours take place between April and October.
+Kayak tours take place between April and October when the ocean is calmer.

 Why go by boat?
 A boat cruise offers the chance to see more of the coastline than you can on foot, and the option to combine the experience with another adventure, like snorkeling.
 Boat tours are best in the summer months.
 Some tours still run in winter, but inclement weather is more likely to impact, cancel, or delay your journey.